-The Global Uncertainties Schools Network was set up by the Institute of Ideas’ Debating Matters Competition in partnership with the Research Councils UK (RCUK) programme ‘Global Uncertainties: Security for all in a Changing World’.
+The Global Uncertainties Schools Network was set up by the Academy of Ideas’ Debating Matters Competition in partnership with the Research Councils UK (RCUK) programme ‘Global Uncertainties: Security for all in a Changing World’.
 This web site provides a wide range of resources – from expert opinion pieces to head-to-head exchanges and Topic Guides – which provide a thorough introduction into important debates surrounding the issues of terrorism, cyber-security and ideologies and beliefs.

 Following an initial series of debating events hosted by schools in the network, students from those schools entered into a series of written head-to-head exchanges with one another.
 These exchanges were judged and commented upon by panels of opinion formers and experts in the field.
 The winning exchanges are published below and provide further useful resources for teachers and students interested in debating and discussing the key arguments that will have a defining impact on how society responds to critical questions about liberty and security.